Queex/well-msc-selfstudy/introduction_to_R/2_fundamentals.md

 }
 ```

+(This is shown as it would appear in a script, without prompts)

 The `my_exp_function <-` part is assigning the function to that name, as you would with a data object.

 `function` is an R function, used to create a function, and it's hopefully not as confusing to understand as it was to type out.